 (CBS NEWS) – Emmy Award-winning actor Edward Herrmann has died.
 He was 71.

 His manager, Robbie Kass, confirmed his death to CBS News, noting, “Edward Herrmann, besides being an accomplished actor, was also a true gentleman and a scholar, as well as being an incredibly kind and decent man.
-He will be sorely missed.”READ MORE: FRESH for Fall on KBCW
+He will be sorely missed.”READ MORE: Kaci Walfall tells us why NAOMI is a superhero for all of us

 PHOTOS: Notable Deaths 2014